Editing Product Fields Using Placeholders from Other Fields

 • Any text product metafield

-If you use a variant placeholder (like SKU or Price) on a product-level field (like the product's title), the app uses the value of the first variant.
+If you use a variant dynamic field (like SKU or Price) on a product-level field (like the product's title), the app uses the value of the first variant.

 • Handle